tkoberg/discourse-categories-header-animated/README.md

-# Featured Categories Header
+# Featured Categories Header Animated

 A Discourse theme component.
 Adds a row of category logos as a header banner.
+Animated variant.